mor1/mort-www/research/2010-projects/index.md

 unless you are *both* a confident programmer *and* likely to perform well in the exams.

-If you're a third-year student at University of Nottingham and you *do* wish to take on one of these projects, please [mail me][e].
+If you're a third-year or masters student at University of Nottingham and you *do* wish to take on one of these projects, please [mail me][e].

 If anyone else either implements any of these, can prove that they’re impossible, or has any other interesting comment to make, then also,